BackstagecrewIS/milkman/README.md

 The interface should be simple and work on a variety of devices.

-Users will be able to select and pay for items for delivery the next day
+Users will be able to select and pay for items for delivery.

+User will be able to select a delivery day

 #### Admin
 Store owners need to be able to manage the products in the store